projectarkc/arkc-client/README.md

 #ArkC-client

-ArkC is a lightweight proxy based on Python 3 and Twisted.
+ArkC is a lightweight proxy based on Python 3 and PyCrypto.
 It is designed to be proof to IP blocking measures.

 ArkC-Client is the client-side utility.
 It may require NAT configuration if the client is behind a router.